-Most health services have been designed around an acute care model but long-term conditions (LTCs) are different and need different ways of thinking and working.
+Most health services have been designed around an acute care model but long-term conditions (LTCs) are different and require different ways of thinking and working.

 The green wavy line represents the ups and downs of daily life, when the person is managing their condition and their life.
 The vertical orange lines represent the contact points with health and social care.